soham2109/cpp_basic/README.md

 $ ./hello
 Hello World!
 ```
-Here, g++ is the compiler, `-O2` is an option for optimization of the program (not necessary important but is good to use.
+Here, g++ is the compiler, `-O2` is an option for optimization of the program (not necessarily important but is good to use).